How to Foster

 - What if the foster animal does not work with my children/dogs/cats?

-- What kinds of behavior problems might I expect?
+- What kinds of behavior challenges might I expect?

 - How do you say goodbye to your foster animals?